 As an Amazon Associate, I earn from qualifying purchases.
 This post may contain affiliate links.

 My family eats a lot of Mexican food.
 We have some form of it at least once a week – tostadas, burritos, enchiladas, taco salads – not only because we love it, but also because it’s usually a quick and easy dinner on busy days.
 This easy Mexican rice is a perfect accompaniment to those meals.

 One of the easiest things to cook in my Instant Pot is rice.
 It turns out perfect every time.
 And this is also the easiest way I’ve made Mexican rice.

-You'll love Instant Pot Mexican brown rice because it's
+You’ll love Instant Pot Mexican Rice recipe because it’s